Rem01Gaming/encore/website/docs/guide/what-is-encore-tweaks.md

 ---

 # What is Encore Tweaks?
-Encore Tweaks is a performance Magisk module designed to maximize device performance while playing games but keeping battery life on normal usage.
+Encore Tweaks is a free and open source performance Magisk module designed to boost device performance while playing games but keeping battery life on normal usage.

 ## Features
 The main feature of Encore Tweaks is it is **Fully Automatic**.
-Rather than manually selecting which performance profile you want using cli, app or other gui, Encore Tweaks automatically applies performance profile based on what app that user open.
+Rather than manually selecting which performance profile you want using cli, app or other gui, Encore Tweaks automatically applies performance profile based on what app that user open without any user settings.

 And also, Encore Tweaks provides wide support for vast majority of popular SoCs like Snapdragon, Mediatek, Exynos, Google Tensor, and even Unisoc with tailored tweaks for each one.